LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 * No data was available for drop-in or home visit services although they are offered.
 This provision is both common and expensive so important to consider
 * No cost data was available for processing physical mail.
 For many users they were required to print out PDF forms to fill in and send back to scan

-Observations on the business case were;
+Observations on the data that could be made were;

 * Revenues and Benefits makes up a significant chunk of calls.
-At face value this suggests it is ripe for a chatbot.
+At face value this suggests it is well suited for a chatbot solution

 ![](/uploads/calls comparison.jpg)